Yakovlev Yak-14

-The Yakovlev Yak-14 (Яковлев Як-14; NATO reporting name: "Mare") was the largest assault glider ever to enter service with the Soviet Air Force.
+The Yakovlev Yak-14 (Яковлев Як-14; NATO reporting name: Crow or Mare) was the largest assault glider ever to enter service with the Soviet Air Force.
 It was introduced in 1949, at a time when other air forces were abandoning the glider concept.
 In 1950 a Yak-14 became the first glider to fly over the North Pole.

 Design and development

 During World War II, the Soviet Union operated only light gliders like the Gribovsky G-11, Antonov A-7 and Kolesnikov-Tsybin KC-20 which were unable to transport vehicles, light tanks or artillery.
 Only after the war were Soviet designers ordered to develop medium gliders capable of carrying heavy or bulky loads.
 In 1948 the Soviet Air Forces issued a specification for a large assault glider needed by the VDV (Vozdushnodesantnyye Voyska – airborne troops) which was to be capable of carrying a payload of 3500 kg, including loads like an anti-tank or field gun with its crew and associated tow vehicle, or up to 35 troops.
 The Yakovlev design bureau was instructed to design an aircraft to meet this requirement, despite its relative inexperience in the design of such large aircraft.